-Magnum Athlete Meredith Perry writes about her experience juggling life between being a student and bodybuilder.
+Magnum Athlete Meredith Parry writes about her experience juggling life between being a student and bodybuilder.

 When I reflect on my four-year experience in university, I notice that getting an education and being an athlete in bodybuilding have many similarities.
 They are both a marathon, not a sprint, requiring long-term dedication and rarely offering instant gratification.
 In both cases, the most valuable part was the journey, not the end result.

 You continuously become a better version of yourself through all the new experiences and people that you meet.
 In both cases, your willpower will be tested.
 You will feel overwhelmed and want to quit.
 You develop a mantra that if something doesn’t go right, just keep going… try again!

 You find yourself asking the question, “Who do I want to be?”
 We all know the stereotypical student experience of excessive drinking, fast food, and poor sleeping habits.
 I began my undergrad thinking that I could somehow balance being a fitness guru by day and a carefree fun-loving student by night.
 It only took a few months to realize that participating in both lifestyles just was not realistic!
 Predictably, I gained some extra body fat and my grades were not where I wanted them.
 I was unhappy and unfulfilled.

 Something I didn’t realize would be such an important lesson was to put myself first!
 I had to decide what I wanted, and I took steps toward prioritizing these goals.
 If I spread myself thin, I had to accept that I couldn't give 100% effort to every aspect of my life.
 It was pivotal for me to reflect and decide what was most important to me and really focus on that.